 For over a decade, the various Chicago-area law schools have identified Jumpstart students and collaborated to create and present a curriculum providing context for success in law school and beyond.
 The curriculum includes practical tips for driving success in the classroom as well as experience in networking and exposure to various aspects of the legal profession.

 The Illinois Supreme Court Commission on Professionalism has supported the program since 2013.
-In 2018, the Commission agreed to expand its support with increased program and publicity support as well as taking on a permanent coordination function for representatives from the various law schools involved in the program, known as the Chicago Consortium of Law School Professionals.
+In 2018, the Commission expanded its support with increased program and publicity services as well as taking on a permanent coordination function for representatives from the various law schools involved in the program, known as the Chicago Consortium of Law School Professionals.

 Chicago Consortium of Law School Diversity Professionals